Tartalomjegyzék

 7.10.

-The head coach shall designate the free-throw shooter of his/her team in all cases where the free-throw shooter is not determined by the rules.
+The head coach shall designate the free-throw shooter of the team in all cases where the free-throw shooter is not determined by the rules.